brenno263/tracer-r/README.md

 However, it should be noted that this library operates on OS threads, not separate processes like MPI.
 As such, it may not have get the same performance increases that MPI does on a high-performance computing cluster.

+A write up and presentation can be found in the `presentation` directory, alongside a slew of images and other relevant resources.

 ## Running Tracer-R

 If you don't want to install Rust toolings, I've included some precompiled, statically linked binaries for you.